 - New user has an existing Split Invite which will collide with the JIT SAML feature that allows creating user with Just-In-Time Provisioning

 - The SSO Provider requires the SAML Response to be signed, but this configuration option for Split app within the SSO server is not enabled.

-4. Go to the Split Administrator page, click on Users tab, verify if the user show up under "pending" Status Column, if the record does exist, click on "revoke invite" to delete the invitation.
+5. Go to the Split Administrator page, click on Users tab, verify if the user show up under pending Status Column, if the record does exist, click revoke invite to delete the invitation.

 For Azure SSO, make sure to select Sign both response and assertion